Stew-McD/T-reX/docs/source/VerifyDatabase.rst

 VerifyDatabase
 ==============

-The VerifyDatabase module contains functionality for verifying an edited WMF database within a given project in Brightway2.
+The VerifyDatabase module contains functionality for verifying an edited T-reX database within a given project in Brightway2.
 It performs this verification by calculating LCA scores for random activities within the specified database using selected methods.

 Function Summary
 ----------------